 If you enjoy outdoor activities such as hiking, camping or four-wheel driving, you should take drinking water with you.
-If you run out of water, or cannot carry enough water with you for your entire trip, you may need to drink from natural water sources.
-Drinking untreated water such as creek water, bore water or sometimes even rainwater can lead to illnesses such as gastroenteritis and diarrhoea.
-The following is some simple advice on how to ensure that if you need to use natural water sources you minimise the risk of getting sick.
+If you run out of water, or cannot carry enough water with you for your entire trip, you may need to source drinking water from natural water sources.
+Drinking untreated water such as bore water, river water or spring water (including mineral springs) can lead to illnesses such as gastroenteritis and diarrhoea.
+Gastrointestinal illnesses can be particularly severe for the very young, the elderly and people with weakened immune systems.
+The following is some simple advice on how to ensure that if you need to use natural water sources for drinking that you minimise the risk of getting sick.

 Avoid the danger zones

-When selecting natural waters to use as drinking water there are a few commonsense rules you should follow:
+When selecting natural waters to use as a drinking water source there are a few common-sense rules you should follow:

-- Choose water that is free flowing rather than water that is stagnant.
+- Choose water that is free flowing rather than water that is stagnant or still.

-- Avoid collecting water from watercourses that are downstream of:
+- Avoid collecting water from sources that are downstream of:

 Treat natural water before you drink it

-You should use natural water sources with caution and, where possible, treat the water to make it safe to drink.
+Water from untreated sources is variable in quality and its safety can never be guaranteed.
+You should use natural water sources for drinking and food preparation with caution and, where possible, treat the water to make it safe to drink.

 The most straightforward treatment method is to boil the water before you drink it.
 Bring the water to a rolling boil, cool it and then use it for drinking.

 If boiling the water is not practical other treatment methods can be used.
-These include chlorine and iodine tablets, handheld UV units, microfilters and purifiers.
-These can be purchased from camping and outdoor stores.
+These include chlorine and iodine tablets, handheld ultraviolet (UV) light units, portable microfilters and purifiers.
+These treatment options can be purchased from camping and outdoor stores.
 In all cases, follow the manufacturer’s recommended instructions for use.

 Where to get help